aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 * Breaking API (Manual Migration Needed):
   * Ubuntu is dropped as a first class supported AMI Family
   * `karpenter.sh/do-not-consolidate` (annotation), `karpenter.sh/do-not-evict` (annotation), and `karpenter.sh/managed-by` (tag) are all removed. `karpenter.sh/managed-by`, which currently stores the cluster name in its value, will be replaced by eks:eks-cluster-name
   * The taint used to mark nodes for disruption and termination changed from `karpenter.sh/disruption=disrupting:NoSchedule` to `karpenter.sh/disrupted:NoSchedule`.
-It is not recommended to tolerate this taint unless you know what you're doing.
-If you were tolerating it in your applications, you'll need to adjust your taints to reflect this.
+It is not recommended to tolerate this taint, however, if you were tolerating it in your applications, you'll need to adjust your taints to reflect this.
 * Environment Variable Changes:
   * Environment Variable Changes
   * LOGGING_CONFIG, ASSUME_ROLE_ARN, ASSUME_ROLE_DURATION Dropped